Your account is almost ready! Please verify your email now to prevent losing account access.

 Frequently Asked Questions

 How do I find specialists who actually know about PANS and PANDAS?
-Our article on where to find doctors anywhere in the USA covers the major practitioner directories.
-The PANDAS Physicians Network at pandasppn.org maintains a searchable directory of providers who have completed specific training in PANS and PANDAS.
-Telehealth has also significantly expanded access to specialists in this area — distance from a PANS-experienced provider is less limiting than it was even a few years ago.
+Our article on where to find doctors anywhere in the USA covers the major practitioner directories including the PANDAS Physicians Network at pandasppn.org.
 Our provider navigation resources cover how to evaluate any new provider before committing significant time and resources to the relationship.

 My pediatrician and my specialist disagree.
 What do I do?
 Disagreement between providers is more common than most parents expect — and it does not mean one of them is wrong.
-Different clinical frameworks, different training, and different experiences with the same conditions can produce genuinely different professional judgments.
-Your job is not to adjudicate the disagreement — it is to understand what each provider's reasoning is, to communicate that reasoning across the team, and ultimately to make informed decisions in collaboration with the providers you trust most.
+Your job is not to adjudicate the disagreement.
+It is to understand each provider's reasoning, communicate it across the team, and make informed decisions with the providers you trust most.
 A second opinion from a third provider is always a reasonable option when you are uncertain.

 How do I get my child's behavioral therapist to understand the biomedical picture?
-Share information directly — a brief written summary of the key biological findings and what they mean for how your child is functioning.
-Ask your behavioral therapist what they are observing that might be connected to the biological picture you have described.
-Most good behavioral therapists are genuinely interested in understanding what is driving the patterns they observe.
+Share information directly — a brief written summary of the key biological findings and what they mean for how your child is functioning day to day.
 The language does not need to be technical — it needs to be specific.
-"When his gut has been flaring, we notice this specific pattern in his behavior" is a communication a behavioral therapist can work with.
 Our article on whether biomedical care works alongside ABA, speech, and OT gives you a framework for exactly this conversation.

 What do I do when a doctor dismisses my concerns?
-Our provider navigation resources address this directly and in detail — including how to document what happened, how to request a second opinion, how to find a provider with specific training in the conditions you are dealing with, and how to present the clinical picture more effectively at the next appointment.
+Our provider navigation resources address this directly — how to document what happened, how to request a second opinion, how to find a provider with specific training in the conditions you are dealing with, and how to present the clinical picture more effectively at the next appointment.
 Dismissal by one provider is not a closed door.
-It is a signal to find a different one.

-How do I manage the cost of care across multiple providers?
-Our article on money and insurance truth covers the financial reality of complex pediatric care — what insurance typically covers, what it typically does not, how to navigate letters of medical necessity, and how families manage the out-of-pocket costs that are a reality for many of the interventions relevant to autism and PANS and PANDAS care.
+How do I manage the financial side of care across multiple providers?
+Our article on money and insurance truth covers what insurance typically covers and does not cover, how to approach letters of medical necessity, and how families navigate the out-of-pocket costs that are a reality for many of the interventions relevant to autism and PANS and PANDAS care.

 Where can I find more support for navigating this?
-Our provider navigation resources are the most comprehensive free resource on this site for the care coordination challenges described in this guide.
+Our provider navigation resources are the most comprehensive free resource on this site for care coordination challenges.
 Our autism FAQ hub and PANS and PANDAS FAQ hub cover the full range of questions parents ask across every stage of this journey.
-And our complete articles library goes deep on every topic touched on in this guide.

 If this helped you see your child's situation more clearly...